 Today, there is some form of road linking most of the villages.
 But there are some villages remaining in the interior that are only reachable by several hours hiking through winding jungle paths, and crossing rivers, which swell and eb with prevailing rains.

 Over the last 4 days I have been on a recce for Downbelow (and info quest for SabahBah.com) to see what the Salt Trails are all about.

 The path starts at the Sabah Park’s Inobong Station, which is still fairly close to the city – about 30 minutes form the centre of Kota Kinabalu.

 Driving up to the facility on Wednesday, the seriously steep last mile gave us a taste of what awaited on the Salt Trail itself.

-According to the map, the length of the Salt Trail we were about to do is about 34km, but having walked it I suspect it’s potentially much further (but it only feels that way).
+According to the map, the length of the Salt Trail we were about to embark, is about 34km, but having walked it I suspect it’s potentially much further (or does it only feel that way?).

 Check out the bottom of the post for a Google Map with a few GPS plotted points and the path as well as I could connect it.

-The group I was with consisted of myself and 2 female colleagues from the office, so assembled as to see how various fitness levels handle the trails.
+The group I was with consisted of myself and 2 female colleagues from the office, so assembled to see how a diverse range of fitness levels would fair.